Engin-Boot/pong-stage-nihalX1/Stage0/give-me-a-name.md

 When: When we click on the play button

-Then: The ball, paddle, initial score get initialised with default positions and then rendered.
+Then: The ball, paddle, initial score get initialised with default positions.
+Then they are rendered.

 ### Scenario: On winning, the winner is displayed